 Our slightly unusual recommendation for dinner is Café Roya, which is a vegetarian restaurant.
 Meat eaters – don’t be alarmed!
 The food is delicious, big portions and unusual flavours, with a monthly changing menu using seasonal produce.

-Whatever you end up doing, make SACO Nottingham your base and live like a local.
+Whatever you end up doing, make SACO Nottingham - The Ropewalk your base and live like a local.